 Appoint a Localization Manager

-• It should be a full-time job requiring a wide array of skills and handling of responsibilities such as
+• It should be a full-time job requiring a wide array of skills and handling responsibilities such as

 Learn About the Local Market